taw00/howto/howto-install-ghost-on-fedora.md

   _...using sqlite3 and not MySQL or MariaDB with is unneeded complexity IMHO_
 * Setting up Ghost to be managed by systemd
   _...and not pm2 or screen or some other less reliable mechanism_
+* Some troubleshooting guidance
 * Properly setting up email support on the system
-* Some troubleshooting guidance
+* Setting up subscription management via MailChimp
 * Backing everything up

 The technical specs of what was used to develop my blog and write this howto were...